SsaylemMurillo/bubble-chat/README.md

 ![Screenshot 2023-01-30 143620](https://user-images.githubusercontent.com/112589217/215577914-1adba490-38e2-4141-a63d-25754d206e4a.png)

-Its just a really simple app made for basic text messages and with the main objective of improve my programming skills
+Its just a really simple app made for basic text messaging and the main objective of improve my programming skills

 ## Understanding the project